Cryptographic Choreographies: Translation Semantics

+However, in general there are infinitely many possible checks, for instance in the discussed situation one could also check $F(h(\X_i))=_EF(h(h(\X_j)))$, but this check seems redundant given the other check above.
+To make this notion of redundant checks precise, we adapt some equational logic concepts.
+Define an \emph{interpretation $\I$} as a mapping from all labels to ground terms.
+(A frame is similar to an interpretation but it has only a finite domain.)
+For a recipe $r$, let $\I(r)$ be the ground term that results from replacing every label $\X$ in $r$ by $\I(\X)$.
+We now say that $\I$ is an \emph{$E$-model} of the formula $r_1\doteq r_2$, and write $\I\models_E r_1\doteq r_2$, if $\I(r_1)=_E\I(r_2)$, and we extend this to conjunctions of equations as expected.
+We finally say that \emph{$\phi$ $E$-implies $\psi$}, and write $\phi\models_E \psi$, if every $E$-model of $\phi$ is also an $E$-model of $\psi$.
+For instance $\X_i\doteq h(X_j)\models_E h(\X_i)\doteq h(h(\X_j))$.

+We can now define the second core algorithmic problem: to find a finite set of checks $\phi$ that is complete in the sense that any other checks one could make are already implied by $\phi$ already:

-We thus define two core algorithmic problems on frames: \begin{itemize} \item The deduction problem: Given frame $F$ and term $t$, compute a recipe $r$ such that $F(r)=_E t$ if one exists or return fail otherwise. \item The complete check problem: Given a frame $F$, compute a finite set of \emph{checks}, i.e., equations of recipes $\phi=\{r_1\doteq r_1',\ldots,r_n\doteq r_n'\}$ such that $F(r_i)=_E F(r_i')$ for each $1\leq i\leq n$, that is \emph{complete} in the sense that if for any other $r_0, r_0'$ we have $F(r_0)=_E F(r_0')$, then $\phi\models_E r_0\doteq r_0'$, or return fail if no finite set of checks satisfies that. {\mathcal{I}} \footnote{We use standard logical notation: an interpretation $\I$ maps all the variables to terms; define $\I\models_E s\doteq t$ if $\I(s)=_E \I(t)$; we extend this definition to sets of equations; $\phi\models_E \psi$ if for all $\I\models_E\phi$ also $\I\models_E\psi$.} \end{itemize} Both these problems are in general not recursively computable (because in general even $=_E$ is undecidable), but in Section~\ref{sec:mec} we give algorithms for both problems for a standard set $E$ of equations.
+\begin{itemize} \item The complete check problem: Given a frame $F$, compute a finite set of \emph{checks}, i.e., equations of recipes $\phi=\{r_1\doteq r_1',\ldots,r_n\doteq r_n'\}$ such that $F(r_i)=_E F(r_i')$ for each $1\leq i\leq n$, that is \emph{complete} in the sense that if for any other $r_0, r_0'$ we have $F(r_0)=_E F(r_0')$, then $\phi\models_E r_0\doteq r_0'$, or return fail if no finite set of checks satisfies that. \end{itemize} A failure case, i.e., $E$ and $F$ where every complete set of checks is infinite, is surprisingly hard to construct, see Appendix~\ref{sec:infinite:checks}, so we do not consider this a problem in practice.
+In section~\ref{sec:mec} we give an example of an algebraic theory $E$ for which both the deduction problem and the finite complete set of checks problem are decidable, and we sketch how these algorithms work. \confver{The details and the proofs are given in the extended version. }\extver{The details and the proofs are given in Appendix~\ref{app:mech}. } Note that for this $E$, every frame has a finite complete set of checks; while the construction of recipes can of course still fail when there is insufficient knowledge in a frame to compose the outgoing message.

+For arbitrary $E$, both these problems are in general not recursively computable (because in general even $=_E$ is undecidable).
+Our projection semantics is parameterized by an arbitrary equational theory, while in Section~\ref{sec:mec} we provide procedures for one representative equational theory.